 CLIENT, an out of state entity, which currently files Illinois retail [sic] occupation and use tax returns, is in the business of licensing computer software.
-In conjunction with the licensing of computer software, CLIENT offers the sale of optional maintenance contracts in connection with the licensing of computer software which is separately stated on the invoice to the customer(s).
-Please see Exhibits A (license of software) and B (maintenance fees) respectively which depict and reflect an example of separate invoices for the license fee and the maintenance, respectively.
-Specifically, while this type of maintenance agreement is optional and is not required to be purchased as part of the licensing of the software, the terms of the license and maintenance are contained in a single contract.
-Exhibit C is attached for your review and reflects a sample a [sic] contract in which the terms of the exempt license fee pursuant to 86 Ill.
-Adm.
-Code
+In conjunction with the licensing of computer software, CLIENT offers the sale of two types of maintenance contracts in connection with the licensing of computer software both of which are separately stated on the invoice to the customer(s).
+The first type of maintenance agreement is optional and is not required to be purchased as part of the licensing of the software.
+As noted above, customers who purchase this optional maintenance agreement, receive an invoice in which the price for this maintenance contract is separately stated.
+The second of [sic] maintenance agreement is required to be purchased as part of the licensing of the software, but the customers still receive an invoice in which the price contract is separately stated.